MrMadguy64/Engine/README.md

 Horizontal resolutions 320, 640, 360, 720 are supported with divisors 1, 2, 4.
 Vertical resoutions 350, 400, 480 are supported with divisors 1..64 (even values only, if >32) in graphic modes and 1..8/14/16/62 in text modes (depends on CharGenLoadMode setting: enabled - 62, disabled - 8/14/16, depends on CharGenFontMode/CharGenMonoMode, depends on HeightRoundMode).
 Limited to 31 in text modes due to underline.
 Only way to hide it - to set it's position to 32.
 Thus fonts can't have 32 rows.
 Only 31.
 ScanLineDouble bit, that is used by CRTC for CGA emulation, can double this value.
 Thus, max divisor is 62 in text modes.
 Don't forget to set Compatiblity to Experimental for 360/720 modes!

 CGA and HGC modes are special case.
 Only divisor 2 is available for both horizontal and vertical resolutions.
 Vertcal resolution is limited by three factors: max bank size, max number of banks, max number of lines per bank.
 Max bank size is always 8Kb.
 For CGA max number of banks is 2, for HGC - is 4.
 If CGALineLimit mode is enabled, only 128 lines per bank are avalable.
 Vertial resolution is affected by HeightRoundMode.
 If HeightRoundMode is round down, then Height = Height - (Height mod Banks).
 For example it would mean 348 lines instead of 350 in case of HGC mode.
-CGAAllow64Kb doesn't affect resolutions - only number of pages available.
+MemoryRemapMode doesn't affect resolutions - only number of pages available.

+Mono text modes require Mono attribute support in Attribute Controller.
+According to information from Internet, it isn't always implemented.
+Some documentation claims, that it has never been implemented.
+But some, like Cirrus Logic one, claims opposite.
+If it isn't implemented, some attributes can be treated wrong way.
+For example 78h should have "dark" foreground.
+But if this attribute is treated as color one instead, foreground becomes "light".
+It isn't so noticeable in MM mode, but colors looks like they're reversed in 2M mode.
+Another question - if supported, do Mono attributes bypass Attribute Controller and/or DAC palettes?
+DAC palette shouldn't be bypassed.
+It's just impossible.
+But we can't be so sure about Attribute Controller's one.
+At least BIOS loads proper palette into Attribute Controller, that looks like only bits 0 and 3 are used.
+As always, we try to load universal palette, that would work in any case - even if all bits would be used.

+Mono monitor support doesn't require any special actions - it's supported by BIOS internally.

+Mono modes are handled differently.
+There are 3 possible variants:
+1) Single - all modes listed above are supported, Mx modes are emulated due to collision between color and mono implementations.
+2) Dual color - Mx modes are emulated, MM modes are unsupported.
+3) Dual mono - only Mx and MM modes are supported.

+EGAVGA.drv shared options:

 CharGenLoadMode option:
 1) Enabled only if necessary (>8/14/16 lines)